Sphinx ligustri

 Sphinx ligustri, the privet hawk moth, is a moth found in most of the Palearctic realm.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Description

 It has a 12 cm wingspan (generally deflexed at rest), and is found in urban areas, forests and woodlands.

 The male privet hawk moth can make a hissing sound, if disturbed, by rubbing together a set of scales and spines at the end of its abdomen.

 The larvae are usually found between July and August: and bury themselves in the earth when preparing to become a pupa.
 They then fly in the following June.

 Diet

-As its name describes, the caterpillars feed on privets, as well as ash trees, lilacs, jasmine, and a number of other plants.
+As both its common name and specific name - ligustri being derived from the Latin ligustrum, 'privet' - describes, the caterpillars feed on privets, as well as ash trees, lilacs, jasmine, and a number of other plants.